Our Staff

 Sara Lyons

-Chief Strategy and Advancement Officer
+Chief Strategy and Programs Officer

 Sara Lyons is based in Montreal and has worked in the not-for-profit and charitable sector for over 20 years.
 She has spent many years working on large-scale, national projects that bring together multiple sectors around new ideas.
 Before coming to Volunteer Canada, Sara was a Senior Director at the Federation of Canadian Municipalities, a Vice President at Community Foundations of Canada, and in 2021 did a secondment with the Equality Fund.